hotpillow/Simple_n-grams/README.md

   - install jupyter
     - Note: To install you may have edit the venv's pyvenv.cfg file in your IDE.
 Set 'include-system-site-packages' key to true to run the '--system-site-packages' option, otherwise you can leave it be.
     - $ pip install jupyter notebook
+  - Additional packages to install: nltk, matplotlib, and numpy
   - open the notebook
     - Note: When exiting a jupyter notebook tab (i.e. the code file was opened), click on file >> close and halt.
 The icon won't be green in the homepage after
     - $ python3 -m jupyter notebook
   - leave the venv
     - $ deactivate

 ### To start
 - Install the '5 papers.txt' file or input your own file
 - Open the jupyter notebook